-On 15 May 2017, our Shares were listed on the Main Board of the Stock Exchange.
+On the Listing Date, our Shares were listed on the Main Board of the Stock Exchange.
 A total of 125,000,000 Shares were issued at HK\$1.20 each by way of public offer and placing, raising a total of approximately HK\$150 million.
 The net proceeds raised by the Company from the Share Offer, after deduction of the underwriting commissions and other related listing expenses, amounted to approximately HK\$74.0 million.
-The following table sets forth (i) the intended utilisation of such net proceeds as disclosed in the Prospectus and the Allotment Result Announcement, (ii) the actual utilisation of such proceeds from the Listing Date to 30 June 2019 and (iii) the unutilised net proceeds as at 30 June 2019 and the expected timeline of utilising such net proceeds:
+The following table sets forth the intended utilisation of such net proceeds as disclosed in the Prospectus and the Allotment Results Announcement.

-Intended utilisation of net proceeds as disclosed in the Prospectus and Allotment Result Announcement Amount % of net Unutilised net proceeds as at 30 June 2019 Amount % of net Expected (HK\$ million) proceeds (HK\$ million) proceeds (HK\$ million) proceeds timeline Establishing the new pachinko hall in the Kyushu region: Machine procurement 20.4 27.6 20.4 27.6 Renovation 3.7 5.0 3.7 5.0 - - - Pachinko related facilities 11.1 15.0 11.1 15.0 - - - Promotional expenses 1.8 2.4 1.8 2.4 - Renovating and enhancing facilities for pachinko halls 29.6 40.0 20.5 27.7 9.1 12.3 To be utilised during the year ending 30 June 2020 Working capital and other general corporate purposes 7.4 10.0 7.4 10.0 74.0 100.0 64.9 87.7 9.1 12.3 . -
+Intended utilisation

+of net proceeds

+as disclosed in the

+Prospectus and Allotment Results

+Announcement

+Amount (HK\$ million) % of net proceeds

+Establishing the new pachinko hall in the Kyushu region:

+Machine procurement 20.4 27.6

+Renovation 3.7 5.0

+Pachinko related facilities 11.1 15.0

+Promotional expenses 1.8 2.4

+Renovating and enhancing facilities for pachinko halls 29.6 40.0

+Working capital and other general corporate purposes 7.4 10.0

+74.0 100.0